 2. Click the Uninstall a Program link underneath Programs.

-3. Click on the View installed updates link.
+3. Click on the View installed updates.

 4. You will see all Windows 11 updates installed on your system.
 Right-click on the update you want to uninstall and select Uninstall.